Proboscidea althaeifolia (Benth.) Decne.

-A coarse plant with stems lying on ground and few yellow, bilaterally symmetrical flowers in racemes.
+A coarse plant with stems lying on ground and few yellow to orange, bilaterally symmetrical flowers in racemes.

 No images of this plant